godotengine/godot-docs/tutorials/animation/cutout_animation.rst

 Create endpoints for all important extremities.
 Generate bones for all articulable parts of the cutout, with the hip as the ultimate connection between all of them.

 You may notice that an extra bone is created when connecting the hip and torso.
+Godot has connected the hip node to the scene root with a bone, and we don't want that.
 To fix this, select the root and hip node, open the Skeleton menu, click ``clear bones``.

 .. image:: img/tuto_cutout15_2.png

-After fixing that your final skeleton should look something like this:
+Your final skeleton should look something like this:

 .. image:: img/tuto_cutout16.png

-The whole skeleton is rigged.
 You might have noticed a second set of endpoints in the hands.
 This will make sense soon.

 Now that the whole figure is rigged, the next step is setting up the IK